Sabbirhossain97/nodejs-markify/README.md

 # Node.js Markify 📝

-A simple Node.js CLI tool to convert Markdown files to clean, styled HTML pages.
+A simple Node.js tool to convert Markdown files to clean, styled HTML pages.
 Ideal for quickly previewing your markdown content in the browser.

 ## Features 🚀

-- Converts `.md` files to `.html`
+- Upload .md files or paste Markdown directly
-- custom css
+- Convert Markdown to HTML instantly
-- Includes minimal, readable styling
+- Custom CSS for clean and readable design
-- CLI-based usage
+- View raw HTML output
-- Fast and lightweight
+- Download the generated HTML file

 ## Installation ⚙️